bseeger/fcrepo-sample-dataset-tests/README.md

     $> python ./verify.py

 This will create a report file that's at the location specified in the configuration file.
+To include more detailed information (including all the records being looked at), change loglevel to INFO:

+    $> python ./verify.py --loglevel INFO

 ### Config